-As you begin looking ahead to 2018 and your organization’s golf tournament, consider the following suggestions to take your golf tournament from a ‘good event’ to a ‘great golfer experience’ :
+As you begin planning your organization’s next golf tournament, consider the following suggestions to take your golf tournament from a ‘good event’ to a ‘great golf experience’:

-1. Talk to your biggest event partner – the golf course – about this year’s tournament and how you can work together to improve the event for next year.
-For example, if the pace of play was too slow this year, review with the golf course staff how you can improve upon that aspect of the tournament in 2018.
+1. Talk to your biggest event partner – the golf course – about last year’s tournament and how you can work together to improve the event for next year and offer a better experience to your golfers.
+For example, if the pace of play was too slow this year, review with the golf course staff how you can improve upon that aspect of the tournament next year.
+Also consider asking the golf course to provide every golfer with a small gift from the golf course – perhaps a gift card that can be redeemed in the pro shop on the day of the tournament.

-3. Recognize your most loyal supporters : at the 2018 tournament publicly acknowledge those golfers and sponsors who have been supporting the tournament for 5, 10 or 15 years.
+3. Recognize your most loyal supporters : at the next tournament publicly acknowledge those golfers and sponsors who have been supporting the tournament for 5, 10 or 15 years (or longer!)

-4. Use social media tools like Twitter, Facebook , Instagram, etc. to both promote your event in advance and to report on the tournament as it occurs.
+4. Use social media tools to both promote your event in advance and to report on the tournament as it occurs.

 5. Golfer gifts : many tournaments provide a significant golfer gift at registration which is a great idea.
 But you can enhance the experience by thanking your golfers with an additional small golfer gift as they play through a particular hole or as they come off the golf course.
 Have a senior volunteer or staff person from your organization on hand to personally greet and thank these loyal supporters.

-Best of luck to all charity golf tournaments in 2018.
+Best of luck to all charity golf tournaments.